There’s a lot to love about taking an Italy road trip!

 Don’t feel like your Italy road trip has to last the length of your vacation.

-No worries–that’s actually an incredibly fun way to structure a trip!
+That’s an incredibly fun way to structure a trip!

-Don’t fall into the trap of feeling like you need to pick up a rental car at the airport the second you land: there are rental agencies all over Italy’s cities and towns, and there’s no reason you can’t spend part of your vacation on a road trip in Italy and another part focused on its incredible cities.
+There are rental agencies all over Italy’s cities and towns, and there’s no reason you can’t spend part of your vacation on a road trip in Italy and another part focused on its incredible cities.

 Make sure you have access to a GPS for your Italy road trip.